menu

 Demographics

-The per capita income in Wellsville in 2022 was $26,170, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $104,680 for a family of four.
+The per capita income in Wellsville in 2022 was $23,557, which is low income relative to Ohio and the nation.
+This equates to an annual income of $94,228 for a family of four.
 However, Wellsville contains both very wealthy and poor people as well.
+Wellsville also has one of the higher rates of people living in poverty in the nation, with 32.94% of its population below the federal poverty line.

+Wellsville is a somewhat ethnically-diverse village.
 The people who call Wellsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wellsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wellsville include Irish, German, Italian, English, and British.
+Important ancestries of people in Wellsville include Irish, German, Italian, English, and Scottish.

 The most common language spoken in Wellsville is English.
 Other important languages spoken here include Italian and Polish.